DoctorLogicProduct/DoctorLogicProduct.github.io/_posts/2022-10-18-smart-bidding-strategies.md

 ---
 post_title: 'Medical PPC Hack: Smart Bidding Strategies to Optimize Your Ad Spend'
-date: 2022-10-18T05:00:00.000+00:00
+date: 2022-10-18T05:00:00.000Z
 post_author: DoctorLogic Employee
 tags: []
+post_intro: >-
-post_intro: The world of paid advertising for medical practices continues to evolve.
+  The world of paid advertising for medical practices continues to evolve.
 If you want to get immediate results with your PPC campaign, you need to keep up with trends and ensure that your keywords, content, and bidding all follow current best practices.
-post_image: "/uploads/shutterstock_1956303571.jpg"
+post_image: /uploads/shutterstock_1956303571.jpg
+post_highlight: >-
-post_highlight: The world of paid advertising for medical practices continues to evolve.
+  The world of paid advertising for medical practices continues to evolve.
 If you want to get immediate results with your PPC campaign, you need to keep up with trends and ensure that your keywords, content, and bidding all follow current best practices.
 post_type:
   - blog
 product:
   - growth accelerators
+_template: post_template
 ---

 ![](/uploads/shutterstock_1803639133.jpg)

 The world of [paid advertising for medical practices](https://doctorlogic.com/growth-accelerators/medical-paid-advertising) continues to evolve.
 If you want to [get immediate results with your PPC campaign](https://doctorlogic.com/blog/paid-search-for-doctors-how-to-see-immediate-results-with-your-ppc-campaigns), you need to keep up with trends and ensure that your keywords, content, and bidding all follow current best practices.